• Skip to content

 Return of Title IV Funds

 Federal financial aid (known as Title IV funds) are administered by the U.S. Department of Education.
-They include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Direct Loans (Subsidized, Unsubsidized, and PLUS), and Perkins Loans.
+They include the Federal Pell Grant, Iraq and Afghanistan Service Grants (IASG), Federal Supplemental Educational Opportunity Grant (FSEOG), and Direct Loans (Subsidized, Unsubsidized, and PLUS).
 These funds are awarded under the assumption that you will be continuously enrolled and participating for the entire period for which funds are awarded.
-Students who do not participate for the entire period for which the funds are awarded may be required to return funds to the funding source.
+Students who do not participate for the entire period for which the funds are awarded may be required to return funds to the funding source in the following order:

 Federal requirements for returning federal financial aid funds differ from the Tuition Refund Policy.
 You will be responsible for any unpaid institutional charges and any remaining balances after required federal financial funds are returned to the U.S. Department of Education.